 - While boiling will help slow the fermentation of the nectar initially, the nectar in hummingbird feeders is contaminated as soon as it is sipped by a bird.
 Therefore, it is not necessary to boil the nectar once the sugar has been dissolved.
 If you use extra fine sugar or stir the nectar vigorously, no boiling or heating may be needed.

 - The ratio of sugar and water can be slightly adjusted, but a solution that is too sweet will be difficult for the birds to digest and one that does not contain enough sugar will not be suitable to attract hummingbirds.
 The 4:1 water to sugar ratio most closely approximates the sucrose levels in the natural nectar of hummingbirds' favorite flowers.

 - Hummingbird nectar must be completely cool before filling feeders.
 Hot nectar can warp or crack both glass and plastic hummingbird feeders, causing leaks.
 Warm nectar will also ferment more quickly once it becomes contaminated.

 - Commercial hummingbird nectar products often advertise different flavors, vitamins and other additives that are supposed to attract additional birds.
 These additives are not necessary for hummingbirds’ health and a simple sugar solution will attract just as many birds as more expensive commercial products.

-- Unused hummingbird nectar can be stored in the refrigerator for up to one week.
+- Unused hummingbird nectar can be stored in the refrigerator for up to one week before it begins to spoil.
 When making your own nectar, adjust the recipe quantity to only make enough for one week to eliminate waste and ensure birds have the freshest possible nectar to enjoy.